Neurolaw: Nootropics

 Scientists and ethicists have attempted to answer these questions while analyzing the overall effect on society.
 For example, it is largely accepted that mind-enhancing drugs are acceptable for use on patients diagnosed with cognitive disorders, as in a case of prescribing Adderall to children and adults with ADHD.
 However, Adderall and Ritalin have also become popular black-market drugs, most notably on college campuses.
 Students often use them to maintain focus when struggling to complete large amounts of schoolwork, and often become dependent on the effects produced.

-It is ethically questionable whether individuals who do not need nootropics should use them, and mostly unknown how continued usage could impact the brain chemistry of someone who is using nootropics for non-prescriptive reasons.
+It is ethically debatable whether individuals who do not need nootropics should use them, and mostly unknown how continued usage could impact the brain chemistry of someone who is using nootropics for nonprescriptive reasons.

 Current research

 Neurolaw advancements depend on state-of-the-art medical technology and grant-funded research.
 Among the most prominent technologies and disciplines used in neurolaw research are functional magnetic resonance imaging (fMRI), positron emission tomography (PET scan), magnetic resonance imaging (MRI), and epigenetics.